Handling, performance, ride, refinement, stability

 What's the verdict?

-This is a really good car.
+This is a really good and thoroughly appealing car.
 The more you drive it the easier that verdict becomes.
 The harder question is whether it's the answer to the grand touring question.

-Remarkably, the driving experience comes close to say a 570S.
+Remarkably, the driving experience comes close to McLaren’s other products – at least the sub-700bhp ones.
 Yet the refinement and ride comfort are a big step ahead.
-Actually, better than the front-engined GT rivals, which try to compensate for their weight by running stiff springs and sharp damping and very noisy tyres.
+Actually, better than McLaren’s front-engined GT rivals, which try to compensate for their weight (and massive alloys) by running stiff springs and sharp damping and very noisy tyres.

 But the mid-engined layout does impose its own compromises.
 The cabin is too cramped, not so much for the people but for objects.
 And the load space, although big, demands you pack it thoughtfully.